 “Thanks, guys,” I called before heading to Leo’s resting place.

 Outside, the wind was blowing pretty hard.
 Ice blankets his tombstone.

 I knelt down beside it.

 “Hi, Leo.
-I just wanted to come and tell you that I was accepted into The New York Dance Academy of Performing Arts in NYC, just like you told me I would.
+I just wanted to come and tell you that I was accepted into The New York Dance Academy of Performing Arts, just like you told me I would.
 I hadn’t thought of this for awhile since you left.
-But I think I am ready to take it the leap.
+But I think I am ready to take the leap.
 I needed to come and tell you that you will always be with me.
 I will never forget what we had.
 I will always cherish it, but now it is time for me to try and live my new normal.
 It still does not make sense, and the pain of your loss is always within me.
 I need to get back into dancing, just like I did when you met me.
 I know I went back to work at the dance academy, but I still feel rusty.
 Oh, I am trying so hard to keep it together.
 I miss you, my love.
 Always remember that.”

 I will love you forever, Leo.